WickyLim/MovieVotingCoreMySQL/README.md

 ﻿# Movie Voting App (on .NET Core framework, and MySQL) This project is build with `ASP.NET Core` framwork, conecting to a database in `MySQL on Docker`.

-To run this project on your local machine, [Setup MySQL on Docker](#setup-mysql-on-docker) and follows the settings mentioned on the [Setup database connection on local dev environment](#setup-database-connection-on-local-dev-environment) section.
+To run this project on your local machine, [Setup MySQL Server on Docker and connect to it on local dev environment](#setup-mysql-server-on-docker-and-connect-to-it-on-local-dev-environment).

-To deploy this project to Docker, [Setup MySQL on Docker](#setup-mysql-on-docker) and follow steps on the [Setup project to deploy to Docker](#setup-project-to-deploy-to-docker) section.
+To deploy this project to Docker, [Setup project to deploy to Docker](#setup-project-to-deploy-to-docker).

-## Setup MySQL on Docker
+## Setup MySQL Server on Docker and connect to it on local dev environment
 1. Download SQL Server container
 ```shell
 docker pull mysql:latest